matthewkrakower/MLB-Team-Stats-Tracker/README.md

 - Flyway
 - JSON (org.json)
 - JPA/Hibernate
+- Docker

 How It Works
-- Database Setup: teams table is automatically created using Flyway migrations.
+- Database Setup: baseball database created by running "docker-compose up -d", teams table is automatically created using Flyway migrations.
 - API Request: Send a POST request to /mq/send with "update" or a game ID to trigger an update.
 - Message Queue: ActiveMQ listens for the message and routes it to a consumer.
 - Data Fetch: The consumer calls the MLB Stats API and updates the database with current standings.